synxty/idea/index.md

 ### 2.1.
 Squad Assembly

-Before entering the battlefield, each player assembles a squad of 8 champions, 5 starters and 3 substitutes.
-The game starts with the 5 starting champions already placed on the board while the remaining 3 substitutes stand ready on the bench.
+Before entering the battlefield, each player assembles a squad of 8 legends, 5 starters and 3 substitutes.
+The game starts with the 5 starting legends already placed on the board while the remaining 3 substitutes stand ready on the bench.

 ### 2.2.
 Ability Decks

 Both players have 3 decks of cards, one for each type of ability: **Basic Deck**, **Special Deck**, and **Ultimate Deck**.
-Each card represents a champion's ability and is associated with a specific champion.
+Each card represents a legend's ability and is associated with a specific legend.
 To kick off the game, all decks are shuffled and players draw one card from each of them.

 ### 2.3.
 Rounds